AIR: Improving Agent Safety through Incident Response: Related Work

 \subsection{Safety in LLM Agent Systems}

-\textbf{Model-Centric Safety.} A large body of work improves agent safety by aligning or constraining the underlying LLM through techniques such as RLHF and related alignment methods \cite{ouyang2022training,bai2022constitutional}, safety-focused fine-tuning \cite{inan2023llama}, and adversarial red-teaming \cite{zou2023universal}.
-Recent efforts further incorporate tool-use into alignment, including tool-aware alignment \cite{chen2024towardstool,xie2025toolsafety} and safety-conscious instruction tuning \cite{bianchi2024safetytunedllamas}.
+\textbf{Model-Centric Safety.} A large body of work improves agent safety by aligning or constraining the underlying LLM through two main directions.
+(1) Reinforcement learning-based alignment methods, such as Constitutional AI~\cite{bai2022constitutional} and recent RL-based agent safety alignment approach~\cite{sha2025agent}, improve safety by optimizing model behaviors with preference or reward signals.
+(2) Safety-oriented fine-tuning methods, such as Llama Guard~\cite{inan2023llama} and AgentAlign~\cite{zhang2025agentalign}, further enhance safety by training models on curated safety data or safety-aware instructions, enabling them to better follow safer behavioral patterns.
+Moreover, recent efforts such as ToolAlign~\cite{chen2024towardstool} and ToolSafety~\cite{xie2025toolsafety} further incorporate tool-use into alignment, extending safety objectives from text generation to tool invocation and action execution, thereby improving the safety of agent-environment interactions.

-\textbf{Planning-Safety and Decision-Level Safety.} Another line of work enforces safety at the planning and action-selection stages by analyzing intended plans or tool invocations before execution.
-TrustAgent \cite{hua2024trustagent} integrates safety knowledge throughout the planning process, covering stages before, during and after plan generation, while AgentSpec \cite{wang2025agentspec} checks developer-specified constraints before tool calls proceed.
-Other approaches include TraceAegis \cite{liu2025traceaegis}, which classifies risky actions or trajectories, as well as GuardAgent \cite{xiang2024guardagent}, which introduces dedicated guardrail agents.